maxmind/minfraud-api-dotnet/README.md

 should dispose of the object to ensure the connections are closed and any resources are promptly returned to the system.

+### Making a minFraud Score, Insights, or Factors Request ##

-Then create a new `Transaction` object.
+Create a new `Transaction` object.
 This represents the transaction that you are sending to minFraud:

 ```csharp
 var transaction = new Transaction(